-A. Health and safety standards.
-Tribal ordinances and regulations governing health and safety standards applicable to the Gaming Facility shall be at least as rigorous as standards imposed by the laws and regulations of the State.
-The Tribes agree to cooperate with any State agency generally responsible for enforcement of such health and safety standards outside the reservation in order to assure compliance with such standards within the Gaming Facility.
+A. Health, Safety and Environmental Standards.
+Tribal Ordinances and Regulations governing health, safety and environmental standards applicable to the Gaming Facility shall be at least as rigorous as standards imposed by the laws and regulations of the State.
+The Tribes agree to cooperate with any State agency generally responsible for enforcement of such health, safety and environmental standards outside Indian lands in order to assure compliance with such standards within the Gaming Facility.
 However, the Tribes shall have the exclusive regulatory jurisdiction over the enforcement of health and safety standards applicable to the Gaming Facility.
-The Tribes shall use their regulatory jurisdiction to assure that health and safety standards are met.
+The Tribes shall use their regulatory jurisdiction to assure that health, safety and environmental standards are met.